dreamfactorysoftware/platform-wiki/technical-documentation/API-Events-overview.md

 ## Listening For Events

 In order to find out if an event has occurred, you must deploy an event *listener*.
-This can take a few different forms.
+Listeners generally live within the server code itself.
+Listeners can be used by your plugins to act on platform events.

+You may also wire up an event subscriber.
+Currently, only PHP subscribers are supported.

-### PHP
+### PHP Subscriber Example

-You can deploy a PHP listener class that is called when events it subscribes to are triggered.
-Below is an example listener class that handles `session.logout` events.
+Below is a sample class that subscribes to the `session` service events.
+When these events are triggered, via user login and logout, the two methods `onSessionLogin` and `onSessionLogout` are called respectively.

+In the constructor, you'll see that we retrieve the event dispatcher instance from the currently running application and add ourselves as a subscriber.

+Far more detailed documentation about event subscribers is available in the [[Symfony|http://symfony.com/doc/current/components/event_dispatcher/introduction.html#using-event-subscribers]] documentation.

 ```php
 <?php